Women in Asia largely ignorant, fatalistic, about fertility

 Infertility is defined by the World Health Organisation as the inability to conceive after a year of regular, unprotected sex.
 But only 43 percent of the women surveyed knew that.

-Only 30 percent of the women, all aged 25-40, recognised that obesity could reduce fertility and only 36 percent knew that chances of getting pregnant declined with age.
+Only 30 percent of the women, all aged 25-40, recognized that obesity could reduce fertility and only 36 percent knew that chances of getting pregnant declined with age.

 Forty-three percent did not know a man may be infertile even if he could achieve an erection and 73 percent were unaware that men who had mumps after puberty could be infertile later on.